fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

 Description
 -----------

 :program:`fish_add_path` is a simple way to add more components to fish's :envvar:`PATH`.
-It does this by adding the components either to $fish_user_paths or directly to $PATH (if the ``--path`` switch is given).
+It does this by adding the components either to $fish_user_paths or directly to :envvar:`PATH` (if the ``--path`` switch is given).

 It is (by default) safe to use :program:`fish_add_path` in config.fish, or it can be used once, interactively, and the paths will stay in future because of :ref:`universal variables <variables-universal>`.
 This is a "do what I mean" style command, if you need more control, consider modifying the variable yourself.

 Components are normalized by :ref:`realpath <cmd-realpath>`.
 Trailing slashes are ignored and relative paths are made absolute (but symlinks are not resolved).
 If a component already exists, it is not added again and stays in the same place unless the ``--move`` switch is given.

-Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given (if $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to $PATH, so they still stay ahead of the system paths).
+Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given (if $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to :envvar:`PATH`, so they still stay ahead of the system paths).

-If no component is new, the variable (:envvar:`fish_user_paths` or :envvar:`$PATH`) is not set again or otherwise modified, so variable handlers are not triggered.
+If no component is new, the variable (:envvar:`fish_user_paths` or :envvar:`PATH`) is not set again or otherwise modified, so variable handlers are not triggered.

 If a component is not an existing directory, ``fish_add_path`` ignores it.